This chapter may not be fully understandable if one has not read

 Over the long history of India’s thinking about these issues, many different descriptions of the mind’s difficulties have been given and many different solutions have been proposed to overcome them.
 In mainstream psychology, a strong ego and desires are accepted as an essential part of human existence, and there is a stage in life, when assertions like ‘I’m me and not you’, ‘I like this and not that’, ‘I believe this and not that’ are needed in order to separate one's individual identity out from one's surrounding world.
 But at a later stage, when one's individuality is well-established and one realises that one's own existence need not be in conflict with others or the larger, underlying oneness, its separateness need no longer be defended.
 At that stage an ego-centric defence becomes the effective cause both of our suffering and of our inability to see reality as it is.
 Accordingly, in spiritual literature ego and desire are mentioned more often as factors leading to unhappiness, ignorance and distorted knowledge, and the factor most commonly indicated as leading to bliss and unbiased knowledge is perfect detachment: One is advised to distance oneself from the activities of the mind and vital and to watch whatever goes on inside one’s nature as an absolutely disinterested outsider.
 This separation of self and world fits well with the philosophy of Samkhya, but in the Bhagavad Gita, and even in some schools of Advaita Vedanta it is seen only as an effective means to get rid of the partial, ego-based identifications.
 It is not considered an ultimate truth or a stance that can remain, since in the end, everything, even outer things, are seen as part of oneself.

-Sri Aurobindo agrees but offers besides a more technical perspective in two interesting passages of The Synthesis of Yoga.
+Sri Aurobindo agrees and offers a more technical perspective in two interesting passages of The Synthesis of Yoga.
 He describes here the basic defects of the ordinary human mind as immixture and improper functioning (1999, pp. 298, 618).
-Both can best be understood in the context of Sri Aurobindo’s vision of an ongoing evolution of consciousness.5 Within this framework of a gradually evolving consciousness, he sees these two basic defects of the mind as essentially due to the stickiness of our evolutionary past.
+Both can best be understood in the context of Sri Aurobindo’s vision of an ongoing evolution of consciousness.6 Within this framework of a gradually evolving consciousness, he sees these two basic defects of the mind as essentially due to the stickiness of our evolutionary past.

 Immixture happens when an earlier and more primitive form of consciousness interferes in a higher and later form.
 A typical example occurs when two people discuss a theoretical question.
 Their minds are genuinely interested in finding out what is true, because the quest for truth is part of the basic dharma of the mind.
 But when the vital part of their natures interferes, things go haywire.
 The vital part of human nature is not concerned with truth.
 The natural tendency of the life-force, which we have inherited from the animal stage of evolution, is survival, self-assertion, possession.
 So when the vital part of the nature enters into the debate, the stress is no longer on finding out what is true, but on who will win the argument.
 If the vital part of our nature is sufficiently purified, it will obey the mind and enjoy whatever it offers—a pure vital nature will be happy if the truth has been found irrespective of who has won the argument.
 But if an unregenerate part of the vital nature dominates over the mind, it will insist on winning, even to the extent of tempting the mind to bring in false arguments.